A2nkF/unauthd/README.md

 ## How does it work?

 I wrote a blogpost explaining the vulnerabilities and exploitation methods I used.
-It can be found [here](https://a2nkf.github.io/unauthd_Logic_bugs_FTW/) or [here](https://objective-see.com/blog/blog_0x4D.html) for better styling :P .
+It can be found [here](https://objective-see.com/blog/blog_0x4D.html).

 ## How do I use it?